 The umpire is the deciding vote in the insurance appraisal process.
 When the two appraisers cannot agree on the amount of loss, the umpire breaks the tie.
-The umpire\u2019s qualifications, impartiality, and process determine the outcome of the dispute.
+The umpire qualifications, impartiality, and process determine the outcome of the dispute.

 Quick Answer

 An insurance umpire is a neutral third party in the property insurance appraisal process.
 When the policyholder appraiser and carrier appraiser cannot agree on the amount of loss, the umpire reviews both estimates, examines the documentation, and issues a binding award.
 The two appraisers jointly select the umpire (or a court appoints one if they cannot agree).
 Umpire fees are typically split 50/50 between the parties.
-The umpire\u2019s decision \u2014 along with one of the two appraisers \u2014 forms a binding award that ends the dispute.
+The umpire decision, along with one of the two appraisers, forms a binding award that ends the dispute.
+The appraisal process and the umpire role are strictly limited to the amount of loss, not coverage.

 The insurance umpire is the most important and least understood role in the property insurance appraisal process.
 The umpire is the tiebreaker.
 When the two party-appointed appraisers cannot agree on the amount of loss, the umpire reviews both estimates, examines the supporting documentation, and renders an independent decision.
 The award of any two of the three (the two appraisers plus the umpire) becomes binding on both the policyholder and the insurance carrier.